Condorcet (crater)

-Condorcet is a lunar impact crater that is located in the eastern part of the Moon's near side, to the southeast of the Mare Crisium.
-It was named after French mathematician Marquis de Condorcet.
+Condorcet is a lunar impact crater that is located in the eastern part of the Moon's near side, close to the southeast of the Mare Crisium.
 To the northeast of Condorcet are the craters Hansen and Alhazen.

-The outer rim of Condorcet is eroded, with a low saddle point along the northern wall and the satellite crater Condorcet Y lies across the northwestern rim.
+This crater dates to around the time the Crisium basin formed, during the Nectarian period on the lunar geologic timescale.
+The outer rim is eroded, with a low saddle point along the northern wall and the satellite crater Condorcet Y lies across the northwestern rim.
 The interior floor has been resurfaced, leaving a level, nearly featureless surface that is marked only by a few tiny craterlets.
 The floor has a large dark patch in the western half, but the remainder is approximately the same albedo as the surrounding terrain.

+This crater is named after French mathematician Jean Marquis de Condorcet (1743-1794).
+His name was included in the lunar nomenclature of German astronomer Johann Hieronymus Schröter in 1791.
+Its designation was formally adopted by the International Astronomical Union in 1935.